scottgriffinm/SimpleBloomberg/README.md

 # SimpleBloomberg.py

-A simple wrapper for the Bloomberg Terminal API, currently only retrieves historical prices.
+A simple wrapper for the Bloomberg Terminal Python API, currently only retrieves historical prices.

 Quickstart: